Overview of Cozumel’s Unique Ecosystem

 Other common animals include the green anole (Anolis carolinensis), a type of lizard that can change its color from green to brown, and the Puerto Rican crested toad (Bufo lemur), which is endemic to the island.

 Cozumel is also home to a variety of different kinds of birds.
-Among the most common are pelicans, such as the brown pelican (Pelecanus occidentalis) and the white pelican (Pelecanus erythrorhynchos).
+The most common are pelicans, such as the brown pelican (Pelecanus occidentalis) and the white pelican (Pelecanus erythrorhynchos).

 Other common birds include seagulls, such as the laughing gull (Larus atricilla) and the herring gull (Larus argentatus), and ducks, such as the ruddy duck (Oxyura jamaicensis) and the Mexican duck (Anas platyrhynchos diuma).